History of Citibank in Timeline

 In 1974, "Citicorp" became the holding company's formal name.

-1976: Renamed Citibank, N.A.
+1976: First National City Bank Renamed Citibank, N.A.

 In 1976, First National City Bank was renamed Citibank, N.A.

-1977: Creation of the Choice Card
+1977: Creation of Choice Card

-1977: First National City Sponsors Team Tyrrell
+1977: First National City Sponsors Tyrrell F1 Team

-In 1977, First National City was the sponsor of team Tyrrell in Formula 1.
+In Formula 1 First National City was the sponsor of team Tyrrell in 1977 with the First National City Travelers Checks livery.

-1981: South Dakota Subsidiary
+1981: Credit Card Company Purchased and South Dakota Subsidiary Chartered

 1984: John S. Reed Selected CEO

-In 1984, John S. Reed was selected as CEO, and Citi became a founding member of the CHAPS clearing house in London.
+In 1984, John S. Reed was selected CEO, and Citi became a founding member of the CHAPS clearing house in London.

-1987: Creation of the Choice Card
+1987: Creation of Choice Card

-1987: $3 Billion in Reserves for Loan Losses
+1987: Reserves for Loan Losses

 In 1987, the bank set aside $3 billion in reserves for loan losses in Brazil and other developing countries.